 Monarch butterfly on butterflyweed.
 Photo by Mara Koenig/USFWS.

-We are developing a database to capture new, ongoing and planned conservation efforts for the monarch butterfly.
+We have developed a database to capture information about recently (i.e. since 2014) completed, ongoing and planned conservation efforts for the monarch butterfly.
 Conservation efforts are on-the-ground actions designed to improve the population status of monarchs.
 This includes improving and creating habitat by enhancing milkweed and blooming nectar plant resources.
-The database will help the U.S. Fish and Wildlife Service and conservation partners assess conditions for the monarch now and into the future, across the United States.
+The database will help conservation partners assess conditions for the monarch now and into the future, across the United States.

 Simplified Version of Data Model (1.3 MB PDF)

 Required Workflow Diagram (PDF) updated April 2, 2020